beshu-tech/readonlyrest-docs/elasticsearch-details/indices-rule-templates.md

 What about the index template `t3`? `dev1` is not allowed to see it because the index pattern `idev2_*` is not allowed for him.
 It was also pretty much obvious!

 The next is `t4`.
 When `admin` had listed index templates, we saw that template `t4` has 2 index patterns.
 But `dev1` can see only one.
 This is great, because he has an access to a part of that template, so he definitely should be able to see it.
-ROR behaviour here is pretty neat - it allows the user to see a template with filtered, not allowed parts of it, but at the same time, the user is not treated by ROR as an owner of the template - he won't be able to eg. remove it (Don't believe me?
+ROR behaviour here is pretty neat - it allows the user to see a template with filtered, not allowed parts of it, but at the same time, the user doesn't have permissions to modify/remove the template (Don't believe me?
 Go ahead and check!)

 And the last one to explain - `t1`.
 The index pattern of the template is `i*`.
 Obviously user `dev1` has no access to it, because his allowed indices are `idev1, idev1_*`.
 But if we imagine all possible values generated from pattern `i*` and all possible values generated from `idev1, idev1_*`, we can notice that the latter will be a subset of the first.
 It means that this template can be interesting for the user `dev1`, because it will ba applied to indices created by him.
 That's why ROR decides to show it.